 Can Switching Majors Delay Graduation?

-Sometimes a student's quandary results from picking a major based on the advice of a guidance counselor, parent or teacher, or from the results of a testing program designed to guide students with career selection.
+Sometimes a student picks a major based on the advice of a guidance counselor, parent or teacher, or from results derived from a testing program designed to guide students with career selection.

 For these reasons and more, many students start college with an undeclared major or find themselves changing majors along the way.

 Fortunately, many students realize early on if they picked the wrong major and change after the first year of college.
-But even if your student is changing majors during the sophomore year, he/she may still be able to finish in four years.
+But even if your student is changing majors during the sophomore year, he or she may still be able to finish in four years.
 According to the college catalog, a student is asked to declare a major and minor by the end of the second year.

-However, it is recommended that a student who is considering a major with many prerequisites talk with his/her advisor about getting started in those courses as soon as possible.
+However, it is recommended that a student who is considering a major with many prerequisites talk with his or her advisor about getting started in those courses as soon as possible.

-From a practical standpoint, a student who switches majors can apply courses originally taken for one major and use them as core requirements and/or elective credits toward graduation.
-In other cases, a student may elect to minor in the area he/she originally was going to major in.
+From a practical standpoint, a student who switches majors can apply courses originally taken for one major to core requirements or elective credits needed for graduation.
+In other cases, a student may elect to minor in the area he or she originally was going to major in.

-Perhaps more difficult than seeing a student delay graduation is learning at commencement that a student was too embarrassed to switch majors during his/her college years and graduated with a major he/she is uninterested in.
+Perhaps more difficult than seeing a student delay graduation is learning at commencement that a student was too embarrassed to switch majors during his or her college years and graduated with a major he or she is uninterested in.